 Multigenerational Family Vacation to England

 England has some amazing options when it comes to family-friendly destinations and accommodations.
 In addition to the following cities, we would also recommend The Cotswolds, Cornwall, and Windsor, where you can stay in one of the best themed hotel rooms for families in the UK.
 The country has everything from castle stays to theme park hotels.
-If your group is looking for an easy destination that works for all ages, head to the UK.
+If your group is looking for an easy destination that works for all ages, there are some great family holiday destinations in the UK.

 Dorset offers a wide variety of attractions for families.
 There are miles of wonderful coastline including the famous Jurassic Coast, an area rich in fossils and ancient history.
 Both children and adults will find this place fascinating.